Local Langlands conjectures: Local Langlands conjectures for GL_{n}

-Laumon, Rapoport & Stuhler (1993) proved the local Langlands conjectures for the general linear group GL_{n}(K) for positive characteristic local fields K. Carayol (1992) gave an exposition of their work.
+Laumon, Rapoport and Stuhler proved the local Langlands conjectures for the general linear group $\operatorname{GL}_n(K)$ for positive characteristic local fields $K$.
+Carayol gave an exposition of their work.

-Harris & Taylor (2001) proved the local Langlands conjectures for the general linear group GL_{n}(K) for characteristic 0 local fields K. Henniart (2000) gave another proof.
-Carayol (2000) and Wedhorn (2008) gave expositions of their work.
+Harris and Taylor proved the local Langlands conjectures for the general linear group $\operatorname{GL}_n(K)$ for characteristic 0 local fields $K$.
+Henniart gave another proof.
+Carayol and Wedhorn gave expositions of their work.

 Local Langlands conjectures for other groups

-Borel (1979) and Vogan (1993) discuss the Langlands conjectures for more general groups.
-The Langlands conjectures for arbitrary reductive groups G are more complicated to state than the ones for general linear groups, and it is unclear what the best way of stating them should be.
-Roughly speaking, admissible representations of a reductive group are grouped into disjoint finite sets called L-packets, which should correspond to some classes of homomorphisms, called L-parameters, from the local Langlands group to the L-group of G. Some earlier versions used the Weil−Deligne group or the Weil group instead of the local Langlands group, which gives a slightly weaker form of the conjecture.
+Borel and Vogan discuss the Langlands conjectures for more general groups.
+The Langlands conjectures for arbitrary reductive groups $G$ are more complicated to state than the ones for general linear groups, and it is unclear what the best way of stating them should be.
+Roughly speaking, admissible representations of a reductive group are grouped into disjoint finite sets called L-packets, which should correspond to some classes of homomorphisms, called L-parameters, from the local Langlands group to the L-group of $G$.
+Some earlier versions used the Weil−Deligne group or the Weil group instead of the local Langlands group, which gives a slightly weaker form of the conjecture.

-Langlands (1989) proved the Langlands conjectures for groups over the archimedean local fields R and C by giving the Langlands classification of their irreducible admissible representations (up to infinitesimal equivalence), or, equivalently, of their irreducible $(\mathfrak{g},K)$-modules.
+Langlands proved the Langlands conjectures for groups over $\R$ and $\C$ by giving the Langlands classification of their irreducible admissible representations (up to infinitesimal equivalence), or, equivalently, of their irreducible $(\mathfrak{g},K)$-modules.

-Gan & Takeda (2011) proved the local Langlands conjectures for the symplectic similitude group GSp(4) and used that in Gan & Takeda (2010) to deduce it for the symplectic group Sp(4).
+Gan and Takeda proved the local Langlands conjectures for the symplectic similitude group $\operatorname{GSp}(4)$ and used that to deduce it for the symplectic group $\operatorname{Sp}(4)$.